-The financial statements have been prepared on the historical cost convention, modified to include the revaluation of freehold properties and to include investment properties and certain financial instruments at fair value.
+The financial statements have been prepared on the historical cost convention, modified to include investment properties and certain financial instruments at fair value.
 The principal accounting policies adopted, which have been consistently applied to all the years presented, are set out below.